Garbh Sanskar | Antenatal | Pregnancy Yoga

 Precautions should be taken before performing Yoga exercise while pregnancy:

 - Take an advise from Consulting doctor before doing any yoga practice.
-Doctor will suggest after an analysis regarding suitability of yoga considering your physical & mental capabilities.
+Doctor will suggest after an analysis regarding suitability of yoga considering your physical & mental capabilities.- Prefer a Antenatal yoga instructor who is well qualified and experienced in teaching pregnant women.

 - Check with your yoga instructor and doctor before starting yoga in the first trimester.
 If you are planning to start yoga particularly for pregnancy, it is best to do so in the second trimester.